SheryllD/googletrends/README.md

 - Integrate forecasting techniques such as ARIMA or Prophet
 - Combine trend data with external datasets for richer insights

+## Collaboration
+This project started as a personal experiment.
+If you’re exploring similar questions, remixing the notebook, or thinking about trends in your own domain, I’d love to hear from you!

+Whether you have ideas, feedback, suggestions, or just curiosity, feel free to reach out.
+If you spot something that could be improved or want to contribute, your perspective is more than welcome.

+Let’s keep learning, testing, and building better ideas, together!

 ## Author
 Sheryll Dumapal.

 Building responsible, data-driven tools with clarity and purpose.

+**Final Note:**
+Explore, build, share, and comment, and most importantly have fun!

+May the force be with you.

+Stay powerful,

+Sheryll